 There are two types of read operations.
 They are current address read and selective address read.
-In a current address read, the FM24C256 uses the internal address latch to supply the address.
+In a current address read, the FM24C512 uses the internal address latch to supply the address, but A15 must be specified in the Slave Address byte.
 In a selective read, the user performs a procedure to set the address to a specific value.